 How to Make Self-Care a Competitive Advantage

 The Google dictionary defines competitive advantage as “a condition or circumstance that puts a company in a favorable or superior business position”.
 It is something that entrepreneurs seek constantly to give them an edge in their market.
-While everyday life isn’t generally framed as a competition, I think people are trying to find ways to live better.
+While everyday life isn’t generally framed as a competition, I think most people are trying to find ways to live better.
 We all have responsibilities.
 We have competing demands on our time and attention.
-It is easy to get lost in the daily shuffle and settle into habits.
-It’s easy to be “busy” and put our needs at the end of our to-do lists.
+It is easy to get lost in the daily shuffle and settle into habits (some good, some bad).
+It’s easy to be “busy” and put our needs at the end of our never-ending to-do lists.
 Only when we are burning out or sick do we rise a bit higher in the priorities.

 Doesn’t it make sense that we will function at a higher level if we make our own well-being part of the equation?